On optimising cost and value in compute systems for radio astronomy: Total Value of Ownership

-Equation \ref{eq:computational_value} takes computational efficiency into account over all target applications, and considers both system lifetime and operational availability.
+Equation \ref{eq:computational_value} thus takes computational efficiency into account over all target applications, and considers both system lifetime and operational availability.
 Similar analyses could be done for other performance metrics, such as network bandwidth and storage system performance.
-However, the eventual goal of an eScience installation is not the delivery of capacity per se, but rather to facilitate science.
+We do not measure average performance of applications, rather we determine the total effective performance over the lifetime of the system.
+However, the eventual goal of a compute system is not the delivery of capacity per se, but rather to facilitate science.
 A discussion on appropriate metrics for scientific output is well out of scope for this paper, for the purpose of the discussion in this paper we use \textit{scientific publication} as a placeholder.
-This is most easily measured in peer-reviewed journal or conference publications; however, one may also consider monographs and PhD theses.
+This is most easily measured in peer-reviewed journal or conference publications; however, one may also consider monographs and PhD theses, or even awards (see section \ref{sec:Titan}).

 To illustrate these points, we introduce a system's \textit{Total lifetime scientific value}, which in our example is based on its previously introduced total lifetime computational value.
 Since not all science requires the same amount of resources, processing power or other, per scientific publication, we add the \textit{average computational resource required per scientific publication}.
-An appropriate \textit{impact factor}, which is not necessarily the same as a journal impact factor, may be added to differentiate potential Nobel prize winning research from more generic projects.
+An appropriate \textit{impact factor}\footnote{We are aware that constructing a useful impact factor has many pitfalls.
+See \cite{Lariviere:18} for a discussion about journal impact factors as an example.}, which is not necessarily the same as a journal impact factor, may be added to differentiate potential Nobel prize winning research from more generic projects.
 Notably, this impact factor may be highly time sensitive, in the sense that ground-breaking projects generally have very high impact factors (see section \ref{sec:lofar} for an example).
 We note that these two factors may be subjective, highly sensitive, and may have significant political implications.